joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-014.rst

 Tools
 ============================================================================================

-- OllyDbg: “A windows based debugger used for analyzing buffer overflow vulnerabilities” - http://www.ollydbg.de
+- OllyDbg: "A windows based debugger used for analyzing buffer overflow vulnerabilities" - http://www.ollydbg.de
 - Spike, A fuzzer framework that can be used to explore vulnerabilities and perform length testing - http://www.immunitysec.com/downloads/SPIKE2.9.tgz
 - Brute Force Binary Tester (BFB), A proactive binary checker: http://bfbtester.sourceforge.net/
 - Metasploit, A rapid exploit development and Testing frame work - http://www.metasploit.com